mleoking/JavaGnuplotHybrid/JavaGnuplotHybrid/README.md

 A hybrid programming framework for writing Gnuplot code in java.

+The JavaGnuplotHybrid folder is an eclipse project.
+You can download and import it into your eclipse workspace.

 ## Demo

 Run the JavaGnuplotHybrid.jar inside JavaGnuplotHybrid folder to see the demo.